 MSB provided no record indicating that there was an attempt to track inventory or inventory usage as a means to detect inventory or cash control issues.

-The excess inventory was retained by the MSB treasurer.
+The excess inventory is imprinted with the camp date so it is obsolete.
+It was retained by the MSB treasurer.
+MSB plans to give it to coach Muff as a “hand-out” at one of her MYO events.

 The coach provided MSB no reconciliation of income to participants.